tloen/tloen.github.io/README.md

 It came about because I like my themes like I like my music: ugly, old and barren.
 It's an assortment of hacks filtered through web-design choices from the turn of the millennium.

+The theme doesn't use any Google Analytics spyware by default.
+If you necessarily need stuff like that consider using [piwik](https://github.com/piwik/piwik) instead.
+Kikofri doesn't rely on Google Fonts API for font rendering and the like.
+Some metadata for search engines is provided by [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag).

 You'll see it undead here [http://kikofri.johantkatiska.se/](http://kikofri.johantkatiska.se/)

 ## To do: